lylecantcode/gym_tui/README.md

 2) View past workouts (a list of days you can view, with an array of exercises done as a summary)
 3) Add remove/exercises
 4) View personal bests
+(Assess whether it is worth implementing go routines for the db calls/any disadvantages?
+Would need to implement channels/mutex if delete function remains.)

 ## Usage